neffarrty/uls/README.md

      -A      List all entries including those starting with a dot .
              Except for . and ..
-             This option is always set for the superuser (via sudo).

      -a      List all entries including those starting with a dot .

-     -C      Force multi-column output; this is the default when output is to a terminal.
+     -C      Force multi-column output.

      -c      Use time when file status was last changed for sorting or printing.

      -G      Enable colour output.

     -l       List in long format.
-For terminal output, a total sum of all the file sizes is output on a line before the long listing.
+Ownership, Date/Time etc (See below) For terminal output, a total sum of all the file sizes is output on a line before the long listing.
              If the file is a symbolic link the pathname of the linked-to file is preceded by ->

      -R      Recursively list subdirectories encountered.

      -r      Reverse the order of the sort to get reverse lexicographical order or the oldest entries first.
-             (or largest files last, if combined with sort by size)

-     -S      Sort files by size
+     -S      Sort files by size.

-     -T      When used with the -l (lowercase letter ``ell'') option, display complete time information for the file, including month, day, hour, minute, second, and year.
+     -T      When used with the -l option, display complete time information for the file, including month, day, hour, minute, second, and year.

      -t      Sort by time modified (most recently modified first) before